StarRocks/starrocks/docs/data_source/Block_cache.md

 You can check whether a query hits local cache by analyzing the following metrics in the query profile:

-- `BlockCacheReadBytes`: indicates the amount of data that StarRocks reads directly from the memory and disks.
+- `BlockCacheReadBytes`: the amount of data that StarRocks reads directly from its memory and disks.
-- `BlockCacheWriteBytes`: indicates the amount of data loaded from an external storage system to memory and disks.
+- `BlockCacheWriteBytes`: the amount of data loaded from an external storage system to StarRocks' memory and disks.
-- `BytesRead`: indicates the amount of data that StarRocks read from an external storage system.
+- `BytesRead`: the total amount of data that is read, including data that StarRocks reads from an external storage system, its memory, and disks.

-Example 1: In this example, StarRocks reads a large amount of data (7.65 GB) from the external storage system and few data (518.73 MB) from the memory and disks.
+Example 1: In this example, StarRocks reads a large amount of data (7.65 GB) from the external storage system and only a few data (518.73 MB) from the memory and disks.
 This means that few local caches were hit.

 ```Plain
  - Table: lineorder